 MOST COMMONLY BROKEN GOLF RULES, 2: Accidentally moving your ball

 A player accidentally drops her club on the ball and the ball moves.
-Sometimes we run over it with a cart, or accidentally kick it in the rough while looking for it or accidentally hit it when making a practice swing.
+Sometimes we run over it with a cart or accidentally hit it when making a practice swing.
 In each situation, ADD ONE PENALTY STROKE TO YOUR SCORE for that hole.

 In all cases the ball must be replaced.
 When you know the spot from which it was moved, you get the ball back in play by placing it on the spot.
-If you kick it or run over it you most likely do not know the blades of grass where it had lain so you estimate the spot and drop the ball.
-If you play the ball from the place when it came to rest after accidentally moving it, your penalty increases from one to two penalty strokes.
-Rule 18 is the reference here.
+If you run over it you most likely do not know the blades of grass where it had lain so you estimate the spot and drop the ball.
+IF YOU PLAY THE BALL from the place when it came to rest after accidentally moving it, your penalty increases from one to two penalty strokes.
+Rule 9 is the reference here.

 MOST COMMONLY BROKEN GOLF RULES, 3: Advice